-Social-emotional learning (SEL) helps students to develop the intra- and interpersonal skills they need to flourish throughout their life.
-Through systematic SEL, from the early years to secondary school graduation, students can build knowledge and skills the following areas:
+Social-emotional learning (sometimes called SEL) that’s culturally responsive helps students to develop the intra- and interpersonal skills they need to flourish throughout their life.
+Through systematic social-emotional learning, from the early years to secondary school graduation, students can build knowledge and skills in the following areas:

 and management of emotions

 management and coping

 and sense of identity